Collagen: 9 Reasons Why This Improves Your Health

 There are at least sixteen different types of collagen in the human body (1).
 All sixteen types contain a repeating glycine-proline-hydroxyproline sequence and fold into a characteristic triple-helical structure.
 The various types are distinguished by the ability of their helical and nonhelical regions to associate into fibrils, to form sheets, or to cross-link different types.

-The most common types of are Type I, II, III, IV, V, and X. Type-I is made of eosinophilic fibers.
-Over 90% of the collagen in the human body is Type-I. Type-I collagen helps form tendons, ligaments, organs and skin.
+The most common types are Type I, II, III, IV, V, and X. Type-I is made of eosinophilic fibers.
+Over 90% of the collagen in the human body is Type-I. Type-I collagen helps form tendons, ligaments, organs, and skin.
 It is the main component of the organic part of bone.
 Type-I is also found in the gastrointestinal tract and is important for wound healing, giving skin elasticity, and holding tissue together.

 Type-II collagen is fibrous and found in cartilage.
-Type-III is made of reticular fibers and usually found along with Type-I in the body.
+Type-III is made of reticular fibers and is usually found along with Type-I in the body.
 Type-III gives skin its elasticity and firmness.
 It forms the connective tissues that give shape and strength to organs.

 Type-IV collagen forms extracellular structures called basal lamina.
-Basal lamina support epithelial and endothelial cells and surround muscle and fat tissues.
+Basal lamina supports epithelial and endothelial cells and surrounds muscle and fat tissues.
 Type-V is found in cell surfaces, hair, and the placenta.
-Type-X collagen aids in bone formation and the growth, development and remodeling of articular cartilage (2).These different types of collagen are found in certain foods or collagen supplements.
+Type-X collagen aids in bone formation and the growth, development, and remodeling of articular cartilage (2).
+These different types of collagen are found in certain foods or collagen supplements.
 As you can see, they all play fundamental structural roles in the body.

 collagen